 Behavioral Therapy With Medication

 This treatment promotes appropriate behaviors and decreases unwanted behaviors through combining traditional behavioral therapy with psychiatric medications.
 Behavioral therapy provides caregivers with the skills and techniques needed to reinforce behaviors they want to see more of while decreasing unwanted behaviors.
 Some of these skills and techniques may include identifying triggers, giving clear commands, and/or using a chart/reward system.
 The medication management and behavioral therapy will likely be provided by different people.

 Intensive Behavioral Treatment [IBT]

-Also known as Applied Behavioral Analysis (ABA), IBT uses highly structured teaching techniques to reduce inappropriate behavior in young children with autism while increasing communication, learning and appropriate social behavior.
+Intensive Behavioral Treatment (IBT) is also known as Applied Behavioral Analysis (ABA).
+IBT uses highly structured teaching techniques to reduce inappropriate behavior in young children with autism while increasing communication, learning and appropriate social behavior.
 Therapy is typically delivered on a one-on-one basis by a trained therapist, paraprofessional or parent.

-Technique used by helping professionals to teach coping skills and behaviors to youth.
-Modeling is used to demonstrate how and when these skills or behaviors can be applied to difficult situations.
-Demonstrations can show someone who has ‘mastered’ a behavior or someone who is closer to where the client is with learning the new behavior.
-The situations and behaviors being modeled are adjusted to fit the client’s specific needs. genuine.
-For example, “Great work sharing the giraffe book with your brother; I know it’s one of your favorites!”
+Modeling is a technique used by professionals to teach coping skills and behaviors to youth.
+Modeling is used to demonstrate how and when certain skills or behaviors can be applied to difficult situations.
+Demonstrations can showcase someone who has ‘mastered’ the desired behavior or someone who is closer to where the client is with learning the new behavior.
+The situations and behaviors being modeled are adjusted to fit the client’s specific needs.

 Cognitive Behavioral Therapy [CBT]